 For example, there are prisoners and pieces of candy.
 The prisoners arrange themselves in seats numbered to .
 A two is drawn from the hat.
 Prisoners receive candy at positions .
 The prisoner to be warned sits in chair number .

 The first line contains an integer, , denoting the number of test cases.

-For each test case, print the ID number of the prisoner who receives the poisoned sweet on a new line.
+For each test case, print the chair number of the prisoner who receives the awful treat on a new line.

 Sample Input 0